 Located inside the Hotel Convento Aracena.
 Huerto Nun is a restaurant with indoor and outdoor seating.
 Open to non residents, this offer high end dining with lots of local favourites.

-I chose a humus selection for starters and flamenquín for the main course. (typical in Cordoba and other parts of Andalucía)
+I chose a hummus selection for starters and flamenquín for the main course.
+Flamenquín is a typical dish in Cordoba province.
+Made with pork fillet, sandwiched with cheese and ham, then fried in breadcrumbs.

 The tranquil surroundings of the convent in which the restaurant is located.
 The views of the castle and the belltower make it a great place for a romantic dinner.
 Service could have been a little quicker.
-The attention to detail and delicate presentation of the food made it worthwhile.
+Yet the attention to detail and delicate presentation of the food made it worthwhile.

 I also tried a white wine from Condado de Huelva which was floral and delicious.
 Made with Zalema grape variety.
 The bottle of UZ wine from Bodegas Iglesias was the perfect tipple for a summer evening.